 “…sugar may provide the fuel needed to meet the energetic demands of stress, which may reduce the need for glucocorticoid-driven energy catabolism and mobilization of the body’s energy stores…humans’ ingestion of sucrose, but not artificially, sweetened beverages reduced stress-induced increases in circulating cortisol.”

 Some people make the decision to remove as many things from their diet which contain simple sugars (including sweet fruits and fruit juice), leaving starchy grains and vegetables as their sole carbohydrate source.

-Rapid blood sugar rising impact aside, the ‘healthy complex carbs’ are composed of difficult to digest fibers and starches (and a variety of other chemicals), known to interfere with digestive function.
+Rapid blood sugar rising impact aside, the ‘healthy complex carbs’ are composed of difficult to digest fibers and starches, as well as a variety of chemicals, known to interfere with digestive function.

-Seeds, grains, nuts and legumes are a major source of PUFA, and PUFA directly suppresses digestive function.
-These types of carbs can promote bacterial overgrowth, causing an increase in endotoxin, which in and of itself interferes with metabolic function and promotes inflammation.
+Seeds, grains, nuts and legumes can be a major source of PUFAs, and PUFAs directly suppresses digestive function.
+These types of carbs can promote bacterial overgrowth, eventually causing an increase in endotoxin exposure, which in and of itself interferes with metabolic function and promotes inflammation.

 “…bacterial LPS [endotoxin] deriving from the gut microbiota may trigger inflammation and oxidative stress in response to diets…“metabolic endotoxemia” has been shown to initiate or promote obesity, insulin resistance, metabolic syndrome, and finally diabetes…”

 “…stress-induced increases in intestinal permeability, in combination with modern life-style factors, raise the possibility of translocation of bacteria and/or their toxins across the more permeable gut barrier.
 The resulting, long lasting, endotoxemia should be considered much more than just a risk factor for chronic disease; it could be a cause…”